 From within the QuickBooks Integration Window, click on Settings > ACH Settings > Other Settings and check the box as shown below.

-Want to set additional options?
-Click on the blue 'Write back Options' link, and this will open the settings screen (2nd screen shot).
+You can click on the blue 'Write back Options' link, and this will open the settings screen (second screen shot below).

 Here you can choose the sequential number that will appear in the bank register.
 By default, it is set to create 'ACH100', but you can change it to 'EFT100', or whatever numbering system you wish to use.
 Note: If using more than 6 characters, the last numbers will not be displayed in the bank register.

-Employee payroll - Assign ACH payment numbers when running payroll
+Employee payroll: You will assign ACH payment numbers when running payroll

 Intuit does not allow third-party apps to write back (as above) to payroll items in QuickBooks, but it is possible to 'Assign check numbers' in the payroll check options, and enter an 'ACH number' when running the payroll.